sparshsah/foggy-ml/README.md

 often 10-100x slower than even our non-vectorized calculations.
 However, they (we hope) make things easier to visualize and reason about, which is the whole point of a project like this.
-We've worked hard on our code, but it's not like it would be a viable PyTorch alternative \~if only\~ we removed the type checks.
+It's not like our code would be a viable
+PyTorch alternative \~if only\~ we removed the type checks.

 - We make liberal use of `del` statements.
 This is not because